K-mukul/W205-Project/minimize_data/README.md

 The argument to ./paralell-example.sh is the number of processes to run.
 This command will run on a few megabytes of sample data stored in /vagrant/sample-data.
 The vagrant vm is provisioned with only 2 cores (as seen in the Vagrantfile).
-Here are the results of running the example with different numbers of cores.
+Here are the results of running the example with different numbers of processes.
+Results will vary depending on the machine you run this on but as shown below more processes do decrease the time to process even this small sample data set.

     vagrant@w205-final-minimize-data-example:/vagrant$ time ./parallel-example.sh 1 > /dev/null